WitchesOfThePlanes/CompassOfWomanhood/CompassOfWomanhood/Shithri_spoilers.md

 ## Mechanics

 Shithri has a unique innate ability: Sea Shanty.
-It's somewhat of a weaker hybrid between bard song and enrage ability: it grants her +1 Luck bonus, as well as immunities to sleep, fear, confusion and stun - but forces her to be visible.
+It's somewhat of a weaker hybrid between Bard Song and Enrage ability: it grants her +1 Luck bonus, as well as immunities to sleep, fear, confusion and stun - but forces her to be visible.
 It lasts a full turn, i.e. 10 rounds, 60 seconds.

 What makes this ability truly unique, however, is the fact Shithri cannot use it in forest areas (due to [religious](#religion) reasons).
 Similarly to a bard song, Shithri hums each round, so if she moves to a forest area at any time, she till cease to hum until she comes back to a non-forest area.
 You can see how it works in Umar Hills - a forest area with a non-forest inn you can enter.
-While you cannot activate the ability at all while in Umar Hills, you can do so while in its inn - it will be put to hold if you go out of it.
+While you cannot activate the ability at all while in Umar Hills, you can do so while in its inn - the humming will be put to hold if you go out of the inn.

 Shithri can use Sea Shanty ability twice a day.
 Unlike berserker's Enrage ability, Sea Shanty can be reactivated immediately after it ends.

-Implementation details: this ability is internally implemented as a spell loop (i.e. spelling calling itself with some delay, in this case - a round) with a short period of spell immunity for that spell added after some time (in this case - full turn).
+Implementation details: this ability is internally implemented as a spell loop (i.e. a spell calling itself with some delay, in this case - a round) with a short period of spell immunity for that spell added after some time (in this case - full turn).

 ## Banters